There are millions of water sports out there, but when it comes to kayaking, nothing beats it!

 After getting a kayak, the first thing you need is a “paddle.”
 Without a paddle, your kayak is useless.
 The important thing you need to keep in mind while choosing your paddles is the measurement of your torso, as well as the width of the kayak.
 Keep in mind that kayaks come in many shapes and sizes.
-We’ll discuss it further in this post as we move on.
+Read this review article.

 The sizing charts of kayaks are usually available, but generally, you require a paddle length of around 200 centimeters or more if your torso height is more than 28 inches.
 On the other hand, if your torso height is less than 28 inches, then require a paddle length of more than 200 centimeters.

 A bilge pump, also known as a “bailer” is also required in case of emergencies such as when bailing water out of your kayak.

 Although lifejacket is not a “kayaking” essential, it is an additional safety necessary to save from unforeseen circumstances.
 A lifejacket is commonly available in all sports shops.
 It is a personal floatation device, and you should always have it with you for very watersport.
 An ideal lifejacket should be comfortable, well-fitted, and shouldn’t be too tight or loose.